jijup/OpenSN/external/glm/readme.md

 - Fixed missing doxygen @endcond tag #211
 - Fixed instruction set detection with Clang #158
 - Fixed orientate3 function #207
-- Fixed lerp when cosTheta is close to 1 in quaternion slerp #210
+- Fixed fade when cosTheta is close to 1 in quaternion slerp #210
 - Added GTX_io for io with <iostream> #144
 - Fixed fastDistance ambiguity #215
 - Fixed tweakedInfinitePerspective #208 and added user-defined epsilon to